boldflight/BibleConverter/test_EPUB/output/1kings.md

 [13] Elijah said to her, “Don’t be afraid.
 Go and do as you planned.
 But first make me a small cake and bring it to me; then make something for yourself and your son.
 [14] For this is what the **Lord** God of Israel has said: ‘The jar of flour will not be empty and the jug of oil will not run out until the day the **Lord** makes it rain on the surface of the ground.’”
 [15] She went and did as Elijah told her; there was always enough food for Elijah and for her and her family.
-[16] The jar of flour was never empty and the jug of oil never ran out, in keeping with the **Lord’**s message that he had spoken through Elijah.
+[16] The jar of flour was never empty and the jug of oil never ran out, in keeping with the **Lord**'s message that he had spoken through Elijah.

 [17] After this the son of the woman who owned the house got sick.
 His illness was so severe he could no longer breathe.
 [18] She asked Elijah, “Why, prophet, have you come to me to confront me with my sin and kill my son?”